-The leaves are alternate, elliptical, sometimes hairy with whitish net-veining.
+The leaves are opposite, elliptic, sometimes hairy with whitish net-veining.
 Clusters of flowers come in different shades of pink to lilac from late winter into summer.
-There are interesting corona lobes at the centre next to the corolla lobes.
+There are small corona lobes at the centre inside the corolla.